visseranalytics/tc-jetpilots/contents.md

 **Headline:** FOUR DAYS ON THE WATER

 ### Thursday, August 27 — Day One
-Thursday is arrival day, and the crew rolls in all afternoon and evening.
-Section B fills in the order people show up, so the earlier you get there, the better your pick of campsites and shoreline spots for beaching your ski.
-Get camp set, get the ski in the water, and catch up with folks you haven't seen since last August.
+Thursday is arrival day.
+People show up all afternoon and evening.
+Section B fills up in the order people arrive, so the earlier you get there, the better your pick of campsites and shoreline spots for beaching your ski.
+Get camp set up, get your ski in the water, and catch up with everyone you haven't seen since last August.

 ### Friday, August 28 — Day Two
 Friday is the first full day on the water.
 The buoy course is set up by mid-morning and freeride runs until dusk.
-Everyone hits the campfire after dark.

 ### Saturday, August 29 — The Main Event
-Saturday is the main event.
-Full day of riding, the buoy course running all day, and the biggest turnout of the weekend.
+Saturday is the main event and the biggest turnout of the weekend.
+Riding and the buoy course run all day.
 The Lions Club is serving dinner, and the jet ski raffle is right after.
-Tickets are $20, winner drawn live, must be present to take it home.
+Tickets are $20 and you have to be present to win.

 ### Sunday, August 30 — Day Four
-Sunday morning is for one last session.
-The water is usually glass, the crew is smaller, and the riding is some of the best of the weekend.
+Sunday is for one last session on the water.
+It's usually glass in the morning, the crew is smaller, and the riding is some of the best of the weekend.
 Pack up camp after lunch and head home.

 ---